Science in the New Zealand Curriculum

 - e-Learning in science (to identify potential opportunities for e-in-science to enhance teacher capability with regards to the nature of science, and to increase student engagement and achievement)

-The third strand is being led by Cathy Buntting.
+The third strand was led by Cathy Buntting.

 Buntting, C. with MacIntyre, B., Falloon, G., Cosslett, G., & Forret, M. (2012).
 Science in the New Zealand Curriculum: e-in-science.
 Report prepared for the Ministry of Education.
 (PDF - 557.8KB)